do i need to seal belgian reproduction tiles?

 belgian reproduction tiles are highly porous and should be sealed as the final step of installation for all applications (dry and wet) to maintain their appearance and avoid staining. both the tile surface and grouted areas should be sealed.

-for the dark look, it is important to remember not to seal or use a grout release prior to grouting. follow by intentionally staining the surface of the tile by floating a dark grout (we recommend custom building products polyblend #60 charcoal sanded grout) all over and using a color enhancing sealer such as stonetech enhancer pro sealer to lock in the darker color.
+for the dark look, it is important to remember to use a grout release prior to grouting. and a color enhancing sealer such as Stonetech Enhancer Pro sealer to darken the tiles.

-for the light look, you must apply sealant or a grout release prior to grouting, then seal as the final step of installation.
+for the light look, you must apply a grout release prior to grouting, then seal as the final step of installation.

 for exterior sealing, clé recommends stonetech heavy duty exterior sealer from laticrete.

 for all other sealing and protecting, clé recommends stonetech bulletproof sealer from laticrete.

 for more information about sealing please see our belgian reproduction material guidelines.

 do you offer trim for your belgian reproduction tile?

 at clé we follow the international model of no trim and highly recommend our clients to do the same. below are the trim alternatives we recommend for this collection.